pkurremula/cloud-recipes/terraform/gcp/gce/startup-script/README.md

 * Firewall rules with ports 80 and 443 ingress and anywhere egress.
 * Random select an availability zone within the region.

-**NOTE: This creates a resource in GCP after running `terraform apply`.
-Don't forget to remove the resource by running `terraform destroy` after you are done.**
+**NOTE: This Terraform module creates resources on GCP, which you will be charged.
+Don't forget to remove the resources by running `terraform destroy` after you are done.**

 ## Setup